GeneralYadoc/ZundamonGPTonYouTube/README.md

 - .Net Framework v.4 (tested on v4.7.2)
 - the machine on which installed [VOICEVOX](https://voicevox.hiroshiba.jp/) (tested on v.0.14.6)

-    Core Module is implemented by Python, so it can adapt to other OS or voice generators.<br>
+    Core Module is implemented by Python, so it can adapt to other OS or voice generators.
-    Only avatar image viewer heavily depends on Windows since its codes are written in C#.
-I have a plan to replace the codes to python in order to be available on other several platforms.
 <br><br>

 ## This application can